Weekend Best Bets: February 14-16

-Where are all the fit couples at?
-If you’re raising your hand as you read this, Winter Park is where you’re going to want to be this Saturday morning.
-AdventHealth and TrackShack are putting on a run/walk that is perfectly themed for Valentine’s Day weekend.
+If you’re wanting to make some memories this weekend, I’ve got the ideal night for you.
+Lakeland’s Nineteen61 is hosting a five-course meal, prepared by Chef Chem, and a special dessert, prepared by Pastry Chef Lily.
+After finishing, head upstairs for a salsa lesson paired with bubbly on the rooftop!

-Does your husband, wife, girlfriend or boyfriend love craft beer?
-Take them to the dreamy event listed below and taking place over at Sideward Brewing Company.
-Sideward is perfectly pairing top notch desserts to its neat selection of beers.
+Are you a couple that’s into theater?
+Get dressed up and enjoy a stunning live performance.
+All weekend long, Orlando Ballet will be performing the magical “Cinderella.”
+A modern take brings to life this fairy tale that has been making hearts full for ages.

-Next, if you’re wanting to make some memories this weekend, I’ve got the ideal night for you.
-Lakeland’s Nineteen61 is hosting a five-course meal, prepared by Chef Chem, and a special dessert prepared by Pastry Chef Lily.
-After finishing, head upstairs for a salsa dancing lesson paired with bubbly on the rooftop!
+When I first discovered the next event, my reaction was that it might be a form of torture.
+When I read more about it, though, I realized it’s actually a super neat concept!
+For the first time ever, there is a 5K that’s path is through the entire Florida State Fairgrounds.
+Smelling the deep fried goodness and being midway through a race sounds cruel, but use it as motivation and celebrate afterward with your favorite treat.

-Finally, are you a couple that’s into theater?
-If so, get dressed up and enjoy a stunning live performance.
-All weekend long, Orlando Ballet will be performing “Cinderella.”
-The modern take brings to life this fairy tale that has been making hearts full for ages.
+Are you looking for something different to do this Valentine’s Day?
+Our local brewery is putting together a beer and donut pairing that is sure to knock the socks off of your significant other.
+Celebrating Single Awareness Day?
+Grove Roots staff say you’re welcome, too!

 Valentine’s Rooftop Event